rikenshah/rikenshah.github.io/_posts/articles/2016-12-2-nltk-cheatsheet-part-2.md

 ### Scikit-Learn

-- The people behind NLTK forsaw the value of incorporating the sklearn module into the NLTK classifier methodology.
+- The people behind NLTK foresaw the value of incorporating the sklearn module into the NLTK classifier methodology.
 As such, they created the SklearnClassifier API of sorts.
 To use that, you just need to import it like:
 ` from nltk.classify.scikitlearn import SklearnClassifier`
  - There are loads of classifiers in sklearn, just check that out.
-- Also we can use stanford NER and POS tagging modules.
+- Also, we can use Stanford NER and POS tagging modules.
 Check out tutorials for more.
-- *Refer tututorials for various other classifiers and how a combination of such classifiers can be used*
+- *Refer tutorials for various other classifiers and how a combination of such classifiers can be used*

 #### Sources

 1. <a href="https://pythonprogramming.net/tokenizing-words-sentences-nltk-tutorial/" target="_blank">Python Programming tutorials</a>